-Recent Accounting Pronouncements In April 2015, the Financial Accounting Standards Board (the "FASB") issued Accounting Standard Update ("ASU") 2015-03, Interest-Imputation of Interest (Subtopic 835-30).
+In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30).
 The ASU was issued as part of FASB's current plan to simplify overly complex standards.
 This ASU requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability.
 The recognition and measurement guidance for debt issuance costs are not affected by this ASU.
 The update requires retrospective application to all prior period amounts presented.
 This update is effective for annual and interim periods beginning on or after December 15, 2015, with early application permitted for financial statements that have not been issued.
-We are currently evaluating the potential impacts the new standard will have on our reporting process.
+The adoption of this standard would result in the reclassification of debt issuance costs from prepaid expenses and other current assets to the amount outstanding under the Credit Facility.
+The net amount of such costs at March 31, 2016 was approximately \$0.1 million.